Ogundele-Abimbolu/DSA-Data-Analysis-Capstone-Project/README.md

 Insight: Knowing the top-rated products can guide product development and marketing efforts.

-Question 5: What is the average actual price vs the discounted price by category?
+**Question 5:** What is the average actual price vs the discounted price by category?
-Why it's important: This helps Amazon analyze its pricing strategy and the impact of discounts on different product categories.
+Why it's important: This helps Amazon analyse its pricing strategy and the impact of discounts on different product categories.

 How we answered it: A pivot table was used to calculate the average actual_price and discounted_price for each category.